-What the heck is a bridal session?
+What the heck are bridal portrait sessions?

-A bridal session is a separate session a few weeks or even a month before your wedding date.
+Bridal portrait sessions area a separate session a few weeks or even a month before your wedding date.
 This can be when you’re having your trial with your hair and makeup stylist, get a mock up of your bouquet, and put your dress on for a session of solo portraits.
 Many brides choose to have prints from these sessions displayed at the wedding reception, or even make a small linen book made up.
 Just think of this as a dry run of your wedding day, without all the anxiety and stress.

 Why Should I Consider A Bridal Session?